Letters-B-L-O-G-on-little-wooden-dice-beside-pad-of-green-paper

 10 reasons to start blogging

-1. Add value to your website
+1. Blogging adds value to your website

 Your website should be a selling powerhouse for your business.
 Its messages should be slick, streamlined and primed for conversions.

 A blog is a bit like an overflow.
-It’s a place where you can add more value for your audience by showcasing all the knowledge and expertise that doesn’t belong on the main pages.
+It’s a place where you can add more value for your audience by showcasing all the knowledge and expertise you bring that doesn’t belong on the main pages.

-2. Build your expertise and authority
+2. Blogging builds your expertise and authority

 Google favours websites that demonstrate the expertise and authority of the business.
 The right sort of blog content can help you build both.